-NYU Langone’s orthopaedic foot and ankle care program is one of the oldest in the United States, founded more than 45 years ago by a pioneer of the specialty, Dr. Paul Lapidus.
+NYU Langone’s orthopedic foot and ankle care program is one of the oldest in the United States, founded more than 45 years ago by a pioneer of the specialty, Dr. Paul Lapidus.
 Today, we have more than 10,000 patient visits and perform more than 800 surgical procedures each year.

 Our surgeons handle all conditions and injuries of the foot and ankle.
-In partnership with doctors at the Diabetic Foot and Ankle Center, we also treat people who have complex orthopaedic issues connected to foot-related complications of diabetes.
+In partnership with doctors at the Diabetic Foot and Ankle Center, we also treat people who have complex orthopedic issues connected to foot-related complications of diabetes.

 Conditions we provide treatment for include: